-This year it’s the turn of the Fire Rooster, and those born into it are known to be trustworthy, loyal, responsible and talkative.
+This year it’s the turn of the Dog, and those born into it are known to be trustworthy, popular in social circles, loyal and honest.
 Just like this article.

-If you’re born in a Rooster year, you don’t need me to tell you that you’ll need to spend the year avoiding the number one and the East (watch out for Cambridgeshire) and focusing on the number seven and the colour brown.
+If you’re born in a Dog year, you don’t need me to tell you that you’ll need to spend the year avoiding the number one and the Southeast (watch out for Canterbury) and focusing on the number seven and the colour blue.